Woman killed in police-involved shooting on I-90 in Elgin ID'd

 ELGIN, Ill.
-(WLS) --A woman killed in a police-involved shooting on I-90 in Elgin Monday morning has been identified.
+(WLS) --Authorities have released the identity of the woman shot and killed by Elgin police on I-90 Monday morning.

 Investigators picked through a burned-out Buick stopped on the Jane Addams Tollway.
 Elgin police said one of its officers shot and killed a knife-wielding woman who set the car on fire.